aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/calculate/aggregate-cells-by-color/_index.md

 ## Where should we use the Aggregate by Color API?

-In a spreadsheet, data from different categories is displayed in different colors, allowing operations such as filtering, counting, calculating averages, and finding maximum and minimum values based on color.
+In a spreadsheet, data from different categories is displayed in different colors, allowing operations such as summing, counting, calculating averages, and finding maximum and minimum values based on color.

 ## Why should you use the Aggregate by Color API?

+- Provide methods for color data analysis.
-- Conduct basic data classification calculations, which can provide foundational data for data analysis.
+- Classify and calculate data based on color to provide foundational data for data analysis.
 - Development can be quickly completed through the existing SDK.

 ## How to Use the Aggregate by Color API with SDKs

-### OpenAPI Specification
+### Aggregate by Color API Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/CalculateController/AggregateCellsByColor) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.
+The [Aggregate by Color API Specification](https://reference.aspose.cloud/cells/#/CalculateController/AggregateCellsByColor) defines a publicly accessible programming interface and allows you to carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the best way to accelerate development.
-The SDK handles the underlying details, allowing you to simply implement color aggregation for cells with minimal code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to aggregate calculations by cell color with just a short piece of code.
 Please check out the [GitHub repository](https://github.com/aspose-cells-cloud) for a complete list of Aspose.Cells Cloud SDKs.

 The following code examples demonstrate how to make calls to Aspose.Cells web services using various SDKs: